a-rosenberg/cookbook/recipes/hummus-caesar-dressing.md

 - couple cracks of ground pepper
 - 1-2 Tbsp olive oil
 - 1 tsp maple syrup
-- water (optional); to thin sauce
+- (optional) water; to thin sauce
-- lemon juice (optional); to taste as needed
+- (optional) lemon juice; to taste as needed

 ### instructions
 1. Stir everything together.
 2. Thin slightly with water to get desired consistency.
 3. Add lemon juice as needed.
-I find this often isn't necessary with good caper brine.
+I find this typically isn't necessary with good caper brine.
 4. Can be served right away but does well with a sit for the flavors to mingle -- maybe 30 minutes.

 ### notes